 Prue Gilbert is an exceptional woman.
 You can tell that just moments after meeting her...

 She’s smart, savvy and stylish and not afraid to speak her mind about the issues women face when they fall pregnant.
 “We grow up being told that, as women, we can be whatever we want to be.
 And it’s often not until we get to pregnancy that we look up and think about our career future and wonder where are all the women at the top?
 Where are the role models?
 For even the most progressive couples, there is a strong tendency to revert to the traditional stereotypes of mother/carer and father/breadwinner.”
 She’s right and she’s on a mission to empower women.
 The former lawyer and mother of three launched her human rights award winning digital platform Grace Papers to help working parents navigate career and family with confidence.
-Grace Papers is an online career coaching platform for pregnant women, developed and supported by an expert team of lawyers, human resource professionals, psychologists, coaches and of importantly, working parents.
+Grace Papers is an online career coaching platform for pregnant women, developed and supported by an expert team of lawyers, human resource professionals, psychologists, coaches and working parents.
 Through Gilbert’s comprehensive platform, women (and men) can arm themselves with the right tools to return to work.
 “Grace Papers certainly wasn’t born overnight – it’s the combination of my passion for social justice, a law degree, my personal experiences of sexual harassment and discrimination, and what I’ve learned about our humanity and our potential from having three children,” she says.
 Read on to find out more about this inspiring mother of three and the extraordinary work she’s doing for women.

 Prue Gilbert with her children Fitzwilliam, 7, Mary-Jane, 5, Frederic, 3